DanielBustillos/coin-acceptor-micropython/README.md

 - **Coin Acceptor Initialization:** The coin_acceptor_constructor() function initializes the coin acceptor by setting the initial values and configuring the input pin with an interrupt service routine (ISR) to handle incoming pulse signals.

 ## Setup
-Configure the coin acceptor as showed below
+Configure the coin acceptor as showed below:

 ![horla](/assets/connections.jpeg)